Hienomekaanikko/minishell/README.md

 cat Makefile | grep ".c" > file1 > file2 > file3

 So, Minishell.
-The notorious 42-network project.
 This surely was a hard one, as it really put to test everything I had learned so far in Hive.
 The project is first one that was done in teams of two persons, so it was important to understand the basics of git and it's functionalities fast.
 It was nice to have daily repetition on making branches and adding features, combined with communication with the team mate of what had been done and what we're working on etc. Felt a bit like what work life could possible be.
 How we approached the team work was that we set goals and areas that each